aodn/python-aodntools/aodntools/timeseries_products/Documentation/velocity_aggregated_timeseries.md

 - `date_created`: set to the date/time the product file is created;
 - `history`: set to “<date_created>: Aggregated file created.”;
 - `keywords`: set to a comma-separated list of the main variable names (“UCUR, VCUR, WCUR, DEPTH, AGGREGATED”);
-- `lineage`: a statement about how the file was created, including a link to the code used, and any input parameters (except the input files, which are listed in the source_file variable)
+- `lineage`: a statement about how the file was created, including a link to the code used;
-- `title`: "Long Timeseries Velocity Aggregated product: UCUR, VCUR, WCUR, DEPTH at <site_code>  between <time_coverage_start> and <time_coverage_end>"
+- `title`: "Long Timeseries Velocity Aggregated product: UCUR, VCUR, WCUR, DEPTH at <site_code>  between <time_coverage_start> and <time_coverage_end>";
 - `rejected_files`: a list of URLs for files that were in the input files list, but did not meet the input requirements.

 ## Output

-The output from a single run of the code will be an aggregated file of all available measurements of a single non-velocity variable at one mooring site.
+The output from a single run of the code will be an aggregated file of all available current velocity measurements at one mooring site.

 The product will be delivered, in netCDF4 format, compliant with the CF-1.6 and IMOS-1.4 conventions, and structured according to the [indexed ragged array representation](http://cfconventions.org/cf-conventions/v1.6.0/cf-conventions.html#_indexed_ragged_array_representation).